whaynes/STCW23/jekyll/assessments/Engine/OICEW-2-1C.md

 ### Condition

-{{ "In a workshop/laboratory or other safe working environment, given a hand die, proper tools, lighting, ventilation, and steel round stock or pipe of no less than 3/8 inch diameter." | markdownify }}
+In a workshop/laboratory or other safe working environment, given a hand die, proper tools, lighting, ventilation, and steel round stock or pipe of no less than 3/8 inch diameter.

 ### Performance requirement